MorehouseTech/gen_ai_ads/README.md

 3️⃣ **Generate Your AI-Powered Ad:**
 - On the **generation screen**, locate the **text box**.
-- Enter the following URL exactly as shown:
+- Enter the following URL exactly as shown (This is required for the website to work!):

   [---[CLICK HERE FOR ENDPOINT URL]---](https://docs.google.com/document/d/1BK5QeFZEEeq3VseqZk4IRSCfcQBhCzIrG6PWW-IGl_0/edit?usp=sharing)